Creative Review: History and growth

 Creative Review was launched in 1981 as a quarterly supplement to Marketing Week, then becoming a stand-alone monthly magazine.

 In 2007, it was reported that the magazine had sold guest editorship of its February 2007 edition to an advertising agency, Mother, for £15,000, although then editor Patrick Burgoyne retained overall editorial control.
-He said: “I feel comfortable about it – it’s not about Mother, there’s no interview with them, it’s not puffy but it’s about important issues for the readers.”

 Creative Review launched a full website in 2009, after running a blog for two years, which Burgoyne had perceived as "successful" but “limiting”.

 In July 2017, the magazine went bimonthly, with six issues published each year.

 As of April 2018, Creative Review launched an online subscription, with a selection of articles only available to paying readers.

-Then editor Patrick Burgoyne justified the change: "To be successful today, free websites need lots of clicks and lots of advertisers.
-For the reader, that has come to mean high volumes of low-quality content.
-That is not what Creative Review is about.
-We don't want that to be our future and we don't want it to be the future of the industry we serve."
+Ownership

-Creative Review is owned Centaur Media, and is part of its Xeim marketing and creative division.
+Creative Review is owned by Centaur Media, and is part of its Xeim marketing and creative division.